twitocode/Tantalum/content/University/Year 1/CS 1MD3/booleans.md

 -> error

 6 > 5 or 12 / 0 > 1
--> True #if the first condition is true then python does not waste time evaluating the second one in an or statement
+-> True #if the first condition is true then python does not waste time evaluating the second one in an or statement.

+#this is known as short circuit evaluation
 ```
 And is always false unless both are true
 Or is always true unless both are false